Harnkal/Getting-and-Cleaning-Data_Assign/README.md

       summarize(mean = mean(values))
 ```

 Here is were the discutions begin.
 The dataset creted until now is arguably tidy and some would even say that it is not necessary to gather the variables into observations (see [Getting and Cleaning the Assignment](https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/) article).
 However, there are two kinds of measurements for each activity and subject and, in my see, they should be split in 2 variables as they measure different things (mean and standard deviation).
-The following part of the code takes care of the (if you included the meanFreq() variables in the Selecting data section, running this part of the code may generate some NAs).
+The following part of the code takes care of that (if you included the meanFreq() variables in the Selecting data section, running this part of the code may generate some NAs).
 ```R
 tidyData <- tidyData %>%
       separate(subject, c("subject", "variables", "axis"), fill = "right") %>%